 Vaccum-insulated, stainless steel bottles have come a long way.
 It’s pretty safe to say that these products have exploded in popularity – the market is now saturated with numerous brands that all compete to produce the absolute best reusable bottle possible.

-If you’ve decided to get yourself a product of this type and your choice has boiled down to these two brands, keep reading – I’ll be comparing two of their most popular bottles and, hopefully, help you make the final decision in that way.
+If you’ve decided to get yourself a flask and your choice has boiled down to these two brands, keep reading.
+I’ll be comparing two of their most popular bottles and, hopefully, help you make the final decision.

 Hydro Flask vs Yeti – The Products Overview

 Hydro Flask Wide-Mouth Flex Cap Bottle

 - Colors available: 16